 Hoping to win back the territory captured by Israel during the 1967 war, Egypt and Syria seize the opportunity and launch an attack against Israel on Yom Kippur, when most of the army will be away from their posts.
 With the Jewish state four times its previous size, it is time for the Arab nations to regain their land at the Golan Heights and the Sinai Peninsula, plus, their standing in the region.
 Despite defeat for Syria, Egyptian president Anwar Sadat is commended for Egypt’s success, which sets the stage to seek a ceasefire with Israel.

 After a road accident between Israeli soldiers and Palestinians ends in civilian fatalities, the Palestinians overreact, establishing a protest movement with civil disobedience and organized violence against Israeli civilians and soldiers.
-Throughout the Intifada, tens of thousands of Israeli security forces are forced to quell increased Palestinian violence by enacting curfews, university closures, and making arrests within the West Bank and Gaza.
-These defensive actions are met with even more Palestinian aggression, including an increase in the amount of young men and boys throwing stones, hand grenades and Molotov cocktails.
+Throughout the Intifada, tens of thousands of Israeli security forces are forced to quell increased Palestinian violence.
+These defensive actions are met with even more Palestinian aggression.

 Unified in its struggle against the oppressive Israeli occupation, Palestinians across the West Bank and Gaza stand together throughout a six-year uprising to express pent-up anger and frustration at living under Israeli rule.
 Their desire to live free from Israeli rule is a more powerful force than Israeli tanks.
 In total, more than 1000 Palestinians were unnecessarily killed because of Israel’s excessive use of force.